zoffixznet/IOwesomeness/Action-Plan/non-backcompat/lines-words-split-comb.md

 **Proposed behaviour:**

 *`#1` Argument handling*
-- Do not take args to open as a `Capture`, take them as normal args and `Capture` the args for the routines we're delegating to instead.
+- Do not take args to pass to `.open` call as a `Capture`, take them as normal args and
+`Capture` the args for the routines we're delegating to instead.
 For the `open`, take only these parameters: `:$chomp`, `:$enc`, `$nl-in`, and `:$nl-out`.
 The rest of `open`'s arguments aren't applicable.
 This will